Hyperaccreting Neutron Stars inside Massive Envelopes: The Implausibility of Thorne-\.Zytkow Objects: Methods

 \subsubsection{Stellar Models and Evolutionary Stages}

 The stellar progenitors are generated using \texttt{MESA} (Modules for Experiments in Stellar Astrophysics, version 25.12.1)~\cite{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023}.
 We evolve non-rotating stars from the pre-main sequence with an initial mass of $15\,M_\odot$ and $20\,M_\odot$ and solar metallicity ($Z = 0.014$), adopting Type II opacities appropriate for varying metal abundances.
+The profiles are constructed without the presence of NS.

 Nuclear burning is followed using the \texttt{approx21} reaction network, which captures the dominant energy-generating processes up to advanced burning stages while maintaining computational efficiency.
 Convection is modeled using standard mixing-length theory with a mixing length parameter $\alpha_{\rm MLT} = 1.8$, adopting the Schwarzschild criterion.
 Semiconvective mixing is included with an efficiency parameter $\alpha_{\rm sc} = 0.1$.